China announces it seeks 'calm' end to trade war, as markets tank and currency hits 11-year flatline

 “Every Democrat and every Republican of note has said China cheats,” Graham said on CBS News’ “Face the Nation.”
 “The Democrats for years have been claiming that China should be stood up to, now Trump is and we’ve just got to accept the pain that comes with standing up to China.”

-U.S. markets have also taken a beating.
+U.S. markets have also taken something of a beating.
 The Dow Jones Industrial Average plunged more than 600 points Friday after the latest escalation in the trade war between the U.S. and China rattled investors.
 The broad sell-off sent the S&P 500 to its fourth straight weekly loss.

 The tumbling began after Trump responded angrily on Twitter following China's announcement of new tariffs on $75 billion in U.S. goods.
 In one of his tweets he "hereby ordered" U.S. companies with operations in China to consider moving them to other countries — including the U.S.